Efficient Application of Tensor Network Operators to Tensor Network States: Numerical Results

 For all three structures, we can only run the exact contraction to a bond dimension of $D_S=D_O=10$, leading to a resulting bond dimension of $10^2=100$, but again with a local dimension $d=3$.
 This is due to the significantly higher memory requirement of the tensors with three virtual bonds.

 The results of the compressions are collected in ~\autoref{fig:random_num_plots}.
 We can see that in both cases, the CBC and SRC perform almost identically and significantly better than the other methods.
-They outperform the Zip-Up method in both accuracy and, most of the time, also in runtime for a given bond dimension.
-For a desired error threshold, they outperform the Zip-Up method both in runtime and the required bond dimension.
+However, for a given bond dimension, the CBC tends to achieve a slightly lower error than the SRC.
+Both methods outperform the Zip-Up method in terms of accuracy: for a given error, a lower bond dimension is required, and especially for low errors and large bond dimensions, CBC and SRC have lower runtime.
 They also outperform the DM and direct methods in runtime by around one order of magnitude for a given error threshold, though the error is slightly worse for a given bond dimension.
-Comparing the different tree structures, we find that there is a major difference when making the jump from MPS to general T3NS structures.
+Comparing the different tree structures, we find a major difference when moving from MPS to general T3NS structures.
 While the different initial bond dimension makes direct performance comparisons difficult, we can clearly see that the DM compression method suddenly performs significantly worse.
 This is due to the significantly worse scaling compared to the other methods, as soon as a tensor with three virtual bonds is encountered, cf. ~\autoref{tab:time_scal} and ~\autoref{tab:mem_scal}.
-Similarly, the runtime difference of the other methods gets closer to the direct method.
+Similarly, the runtime differences among the other methods approach those of the direct method.
 Since the memory issues do not allow decent comparison between the MPS and T3NS methods, we now look at another benchmark.